 “We have suspected for a long time that virtual reality is a powerful medium which can incite empathy at a deeper level and also potentially shift opposing attitudes,” said de la Peña.
 “This study breaks new ground by showing that this in fact does hold true in the real world.
 With so many women facing increased lack of access to health care, it is exciting to see that our VR piece can have an impact around this issue.”

 According to Planned Parenthood, while an overwhelming majority of Americans believe abortion must remain safe and legal, in reality many women in the U.S. face barriers to sexual and reproductive health care.
-Since 2011, states have enacted over 300 abortion restrictions and more than half of American women of reproductive age now live in states where access to abortion is being restricted by their state legislatures.many women in the U.S. face barriers to sexual and reproductive health care Click To Tweet
+Since 2011, states have enacted over 300 abortion restrictions and more than half of American women of reproductive age now live in states where access to abortion is being restricted by their state legislatures.Women in the U.S. face barriers to sexual and reproductive health care Click To Tweet

 Across the Line premiered at Sundance Film Festival in 2016 and received the Future of Storytelling Prize People’s Choice Award at the 2016 Future of Storytelling Festival, a SIMA 2017 Award for Best Sound Experience in the Virtual Reality Category and was recognized at the annual Media Impact Festival.
 Tech Trends experienced the film first-hand at the Raindance Film Festival in London last year where it was part of its first-ever VR Showcase.
 It is currently available here on GearVR, Google Cardboard and desktop viewing.